Salespeople – Don’t Browse LinkedIn Anonymously

 LinkedIn Sales Navigator recently updated their overall format and design.
 In that update, they also changed a critical setting.
 The default setting for viewing other people’s profiles on Sales Navigator is automatically set to Private.

-It’s important to keep in mind that the settings on LinkedIn Sales Navigator are different than on the free version of LinkedIn.
+It’s important to keep in mind that the LinkedIn profile settings are different between LinkedIn Sales Navigator and the free version.
 Remember to change both!

 Why It’s a Bad Idea to Browse LinkedIn Anonymously

-There are three different visibility options on free LinkedIn.
-The public version shows your name and your headline; then you have two other options.
+There are three different visibility options on free LinkedIn or LinkedIn Premium.
+The public version shows your name and your LinkedIn headline; then you have two other options.
 You can select to display your industry and location or browse LinkedIn anonymously in private mode:

 Mario made an excellent point, “You wouldn’t wear a bag over your head and go into a networking event, so don’t do it on LinkedIn.”
 You’re essentially networking online when you use LinkedIn.